To get in touch, you may send me an email. Unless the message appears to be spam, I will usually respond within a few days.

 To prospective students interested in geochemical research:

-For undergraduate and graduate students enrolled at WCU, I look forward to setting up a research group and working on research projects together!
-Check back early next year if you are interested in geochemical research, whether in the lab or through computer modeling methods.
+For undergraduate and graduate students who are already enrolled at WCU, I look forward to setting up my new research group and working on research projects together!!
+Please reach out if you are interested in geochemical research, whether in the lab or through computer modeling methods.
+The lab may not be set up for a while, but computational modeling research is underway and a great opportunity to learn new skills and techniques in geoscience.

 For undergraduate students: There are several ways you can gain research experience as a student!
-With faculty approval, a student can enroll in independent study credit for a semester; this would allow you to work on a research project or just gain some experience while receiving academic credit.
-Sometimes a funded research project can also support an undergraduate conducting research hours during the summer or the academic year; tasks for these projects have ranged from sample processing to chemistry labwork, writing computer code, and designing science education and outreach activities.
+With faculty approval, a student can enroll in research credit for a semester and work on a research project or just gain some experience while receiving academic credit.
+Sometimes a funded research project can also support an undergraduate conducting research hours during the summer or the academic year; in the past, tasks for these projects have ranged from sample processing to chemistry labwork, writing computer code, and designing science education and outreach activities.
 Each faculty member can mentor and supervise a number of students at a time, though there is a limit to this in any one semester (simply due to time available).
-If opportunities like these would interest you, please contact me to set up a meeting and discuss your background and interests.
+If opportunities like these would interest you, please contact me to set up a meeting and discuss your background and interests!

 For graduate students: I also work with graduate students conducting their own independent research projects and writing a paper or thesis!
 This is a great fit for students who are interested in pursuing petrology, geochemistry, and/or computer modeling research during their graduate studies.
-Please contact me (email is a good way!) to see if I can accommodate additional students right now, and to tell me a little about your background and what types of projects would interest you for research.
+Please contact me (email is a good way, or you can drop by my student consultation hours in Merion!) to see if I can accommodate additional students right now, and to tell me a little about your background and what types of projects would interest you for research.
 I can then update you about my current status and the kinds of research currently underway in my group.

 To prospective students interested in geochemical research:

-For undergraduate and graduate students enrolled at WCU, I look forward to setting up a research group and working on research projects together!
-Check back early next year if you are interested in geochemical research, whether in the lab or through computer modeling methods.
+For undergraduate and graduate students who are already enrolled at WCU, I look forward to setting up my new research group and working on research projects together!!
+Please reach out if you are interested in geochemical research, whether in the lab or through computer modeling methods.
+The lab may not be set up for a while, but computational modeling research is underway and a great opportunity to learn new skills and techniques in geoscience.

 For undergraduate students: There are several ways you can gain research experience as a student!
-With faculty approval, a student can enroll in independent study credit for a semester; this would allow you to work on a research project or just gain some experience while receiving academic credit.
-Sometimes a funded research project can also support an undergraduate conducting research hours during the summer or the academic year; tasks for these projects have ranged from sample processing to chemistry labwork, writing computer code, and designing science education and outreach activities.
+With faculty approval, a student can enroll in research credit for a semester and work on a research project or just gain some experience while receiving academic credit.
+Sometimes a funded research project can also support an undergraduate conducting research hours during the summer or the academic year; in the past, tasks for these projects have ranged from sample processing to chemistry labwork, writing computer code, and designing science education and outreach activities.
 Each faculty member can mentor and supervise a number of students at a time, though there is a limit to this in any one semester (simply due to time available).
-If opportunities like these would interest you, please contact me to set up a meeting and discuss your background and interests.
+If opportunities like these would interest you, please contact me to set up a meeting and discuss your background and interests!

 For graduate students: I also work with graduate students conducting their own independent research projects and writing a paper or thesis!
 This is a great fit for students who are interested in pursuing petrology, geochemistry, and/or computer modeling research during their graduate studies.
-Please contact me (email is a good way!) to see if I can accommodate additional students right now, and to tell me a little about your background and what types of projects would interest you for research.
+Please contact me (email is a good way, or you can drop by my student consultation hours in Merion!) to see if I can accommodate additional students right now, and to tell me a little about your background and what types of projects would interest you for research.
 I can then update you about my current status and the kinds of research currently underway in my group.